Avebury: 1969–1982

+was excavated looking for possible stone holes.
+None were found.

 When a new village school was built in 1969 there was a further opportunity to examine the site, and in 1982 an excavation to produce carbon dating material and environmental data was undertaken.

 2003

 In April 2003, during preparations to straighten some of the stones, one was found to extend at least 2.1 m below ground.
 It was estimated to weigh more than 100 tons, making it one of the largest found in the UK.
 Later that year, a geophysical survey of the southeast and northeast quadrants of the circle by the National Trust revealed at least 15 of the megaliths lying buried.
 The survey identified their sizes, the direction in which they are lying, and where they fitted in the circle.

 Development after the Neolithic

 Iron Age and Roman periods

 During the British Iron Age, it appears that the Avebury monument had ceased to be used for its original purpose, and was instead largely ignored, with little archaeological evidence that many people visited the site at this time.
 Archaeologist Aubrey Burl believed that the Iron Age Britons living in the region would not have known when, why or by whom the monument had been constructed, perhaps having some vague understanding that it had been built by an earlier society or considering it to be the dwelling of a supernatural entity.

 In 43 AD, the Roman Empire invaded southern Britain, making alliances with certain local monarchs and subsuming the Britons under their own political control.
 Southern and central Britain would remain a part of the Empire until the early 5th century, in a period now known as Roman Britain or the Roman Iron Age.
 It was during this Roman period that tourists came from the nearby towns of Cunetio, Durocornovium and the villas and farms around Devizes and visited Avebury and its surrounding prehistoric monuments via a newly constructed road.
 Evidence of visitors at the monument during this period has been found in the form of Roman-era pottery sherds uncovered from the ditch.